Zephyr: Threads & Kernel Events Lab

 Test the Accuracy of the Heartbeat LED Timing

-• Add a new section to your technical report Jupyter notebook timing_analysis.ipynb that analyzes the accuracy of your 25% duty cycle heartbeat LED.
+• Create a new Jupyter notebook for this lab’s technical report called testing/thread_testing.ipynb that analyzes the accuracy of your 25% duty cycle heartbeat LED.

 • Perform these measurements using the oscilloscope.